xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh(dkulp) Add an timing offset option for importing of SuperStar and LMS -- bug(dklup) Make sure we create an image with a valid size.
+With invalid models, can cause crash at render.
 4.2.18  Oct 28, 2015
     -- bug(dkulp) Update effect toolbar and icon panel to always include all effects -- enh(sean) Change output to lights icon to be a light bulb that fills in Yellow when on